The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Without special tax provisions, a post-death re-arrangement would not affect the tax position on death.
 It would be a lifetime gift by the beneficiary who is surrendering part or all of his entitlement.
 However, there are provisions for both inheritance tax and capital gains tax (CGT) which allow the beneficiary’s gift to be taxed as though it had been made by the deceased.

 The effect of a deed of variation is to ‘read back’ into the Will (or amend the intestacy provisions to) the terms of the new agreement.
-Variations may secure more favourable tax treatment or undo previous tax planning that is no longer appropriate.
+Variations may secure more favourable tax treatment or undo previous tax planning that is nolonger appropriate.
 They are also useful in cases having nothing to do with tax, such as settling a dispute.
 It is a fact that people do not update their Wills, if they have one at all, as often as they should.
-A deed of variation offers the opportunity effectively
+A deed of variation offers the opportunity effectively to re-write the Will to take account of current circumstances.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.